mikaeltradera/gitlab-ci/gilab_cicd.md

-# Section 5: Practical Examples and Templates
+# 5. Practical Examples and Templates

 In GitLab CI/CD, the `.gitlab-ci.yml` file is central to your CI/CD pipeline.
 It defines how your project is built, tested, and deployed.
 Here, we'll present some practical examples and templates to enhance your understanding and help you craft effective pipelines.